-This is handy when you want to change the size of the video embed, remove related videos when embedding YouTube videos or are embedding from a video sharing websites where you can’t use the video URL (e.g. Ted Talks, SchoolTube or TeacherTube).
+This is handy when you want to change the size of the video embed, remove related videos when embedding YouTube videos, or are embedding from a video sharing websites where you can’t use the video URL (e.g. TED Talks, SchoolTube or TeacherTube).

 We’d like you to add your voice and ideas to our ongoing conversation about blogging by undertaking one or more of these challenges:

-- Find a video on YouTube or Vimeo that you would like to share with others and embed it into a blog post using the URL method.
-Leave a comment with a link to where you’ve embedded the video so we can check out how you went.
+- Share a video: Find a video on a site like YouTube or Vimeo that you would like to share and embed it into a blog post.
+If you have a free blog, use the URL method that was explained in the post.
+Then leave a comment with your blog URL so we can take a look.